Press Releases/News Alerts

 ISA 720 (Redrafted) deals with the auditor's responsibility in relation to other information in documents containing audited financial statements and the corresponding auditor's report.
 It requires the auditor to read this other information and to respond appropriately when such information could undermine the credibility of the financial statements.

-The clarified ISAs can be downloaded free-of-charge from the IFAC online bookstore at http://www.ifac.org/store.
+The clarified ISAs can be downloaded from the IFAC online bookstore at http://www.ifac.org/store.

 About the IAASB and IFAC